ELOBO5/Gyst/README.md

 - Users can delete a habit they are currently tracking
 - Deployed client-side on Vercel: https://gyst.vercel.app/
 - Deployed api and database on Heroku: https://get-your-sht-together.herokuapp.com/

+## Bugs

+- Need to refresh page after marking a habit as complete for habit streak counter to go up
+- Need to refresh after clicking the bin icon to delete a habit